HOME SEARCH ALL TOPICS

 Ashes are worth a special mention because they were and still are heavy; and households in the past produced far more of them than we do today.
 This was because of heating water in coppers having the various fires mentioned above.

-Disposal of ashes in the past
+Disposal of the fire ashes in the past

 In my family in the 1930s and 40s, the coal ash and wood ash never went into the dustbin.
 We saved it and spread it on the garden.
 This was thought to improve the heavy London clay while also keeping the slugs at bay.
 We also took sacks of ash to our allotment to be dug into the soil, and this was common practice.
 Even soot from the chimney was saved for a year so that it lost its sulphur content and could be used for spreading around plants.
 People had done this for generations.
 Families who were not interested in gardening would knock on our door or come to the allotment to buy fruit and vegetables, or eggs from our hens in the back garden.